luckman212/ytx/README.md

 ### ⚠️ Requires an API key!

 You must create a Google Cloud project at https://console.cloud.google.com, grant it access to the [YouTube V3 API](https://developers.google.com/youtube/v3/docs/), and then create an API key credential for use within this workflow.
+Scroll further down for a step-by-step.

 Once you have your key, you can input it directly, or store it in 1Password if you prefer (create a new 'API Credential' item, and copy its UUID)